jwsbck/gyroidos.github.io/_docs/setup_host.md

 ## Setup host natively

-The trust\|me build needs packages from main and contrib archive areas.
+The GyroidOS build needs packages from main and contrib archive areas.
 If not already done so, enable contrib in your sources.list.

 1. To setup your build host, install the following packages required for Yocto/Poky (see [Yocto reference manual](https://www.yoctoproject.org/docs/2.6.2/ref-manual/ref-manual.html#required-packages-for-the-build-host))